 Natural Make-Up Remover

-Microfiber actually works great for this too and removes even mascara without soap or oils.
+Microfiber works great for this too and even removes mascara without soap or oils.

 Plain olive or coconut oil will also remove mascara (even waterproof) and will remove other make-up as well but isn’t as ideal if you have oily skin.